SunilSaini07/Animal-Care/README.md

 ## 🌟 Features
 - 🧭 Intuitive user interface for seamless navigation
-- 📋 Listing and promotion of active donation campaigns
 - 🔒 Secure and transparent donation system *(implementation in progress)*
 - 📊 Donation goal tracking and progress indicators